McRib is back! Here’s when you’ll be able to get it - NewsBreak

 (NEXSTAR) – The leaves are changing, the temperature is dropping and the aroma of barbecue sauce and processed pork will soon fill the air.

+Yes, it’s almost McRib Season.FTC investigating why McDonald’s ice cream machines are always broken, report says

 McDonald’s confirmed on Thursday the return of its McRib sandwiches, which will once again grace the menus of participating restaurants as of Nov.
-1.‘I don’t know where I would go:’ San Diegans worry about housing as state eviction ban expires
+1.

 “Whether you’re a McRib loyalist or first timer, there is no denying that the McRib is one of the most iconic sandwiches of the last four decades and we have thousands of emails and tweets from fans to prove it,” Bullington added.